-- implementation of the Bank's strategy with respect to liquidity and funding risk, - management of a liquidity buffer within the relevant policies and limits approved by the Bank's Management Board, the related operational actions are delegated to the Centre of Expertise Treasury, - supervision and monitoring of liquidity risk levels as well as the funding structure in the Bank's balance sheet, - monthly analysis of short-, medium- and long-term liquidity profile (strategic liquidity positions) presented in the reports defined by the regulator and in internal reports, - acceptance of changes to liquidity and funding risk limits (in LCS and ALCO RAS)
+- implementation of the Bank's strategy with respect to liquidity and funding risk, - management of a liquidity buffer within the relevant policies and limits approved by the Bank's Management Board, the related operational actions are delegated to the Centre of Expertise Treasury, - supervision and monitoring of liquidity risk levels as well as the funding structure in the Bank's balance sheet, - monthly review of short-, medium-, and long-term liquidity profile (strategic liquidity position) presented in regulatory- and internally-defined reports.
+In case of identified structural liquidity problems (such as high re-financing needs in the future) ALCO is responsible for issuing instructions to the relevant business units in order to achieve an adequate liquidity profile,

-- implementation of limits under the approved risk appetite (approved in accordance with the division of responsibility in determining the levels of limits defined in the RAS setting and monitoring policy within market risk, liquidity and solvency), approval of assumptions to reports and models, - analysis of all proposed modifications to the liquidity and funding policies and submission of positively reviewed modifications to the Bank's Management Board.
+- acceptance of changes to liquidity and funding risk limits (in LCS and ALCO RAS), - implementation of limits under the approved risk appetite (approved in accordance with the division of responsibility in determining the levels of limits defined in the RAS setting and monitoring policy within market risk, liquidity and solvency), approval of assumptions to reports and models, - analysis of all proposed modifications to the liquidity and funding policies and submission of positively reviewed modifications to the Bank's Management Board, - approval the assumptions for the reports and models to measure, monitor and control liquidity risk and funding.